Skip to article frontmatterSkip to article content

 11.2.1Semidiscretization

-As always, we use u^\hat{u} when we specifically refer to the exact solution of the PDE.
+As a reminder, we use u^\hat{u} when we specifically refer to the exact solution of the PDE.
 In order to avoid carrying along redundant information about the function, we use xi=ihx_i = ih only for i=0,,m1i=0,\ldots,m-1, where h=1/mh=1/m, and it’s understood that a reference to xmx_m is silently translated to one at x0x_0.
 More generally, we have the identity

 u^(xi,t)=u^(x(imodm),t) \hat{u}(x_i,t) = \hat{u}\bigl(x_{(i \bmod{m})},t \bigr)